Modern Slavery Statement and Policy

 Recruitment

-Our recruitment team work closely with our compliance and risk management team to ensure that our recruitment and screening practices are fit for purpose and that any instances of modern slavery are identified, reported and appropriate action taken.
+Our recruitment team work closely with our compliance and risk management team to ensure that our recruitment and screening practices are fit for purpose and that any instances of modern slavery are identified, reported and appropriate action taken as soon as practicable.

 Training